Chapter 1.3 Installation¶

 Starting the installer¶

 Once you have booted the Lubuntu image, you will be greeted by a screen with the following options: Start Lubuntu, Check disk for defects, Test RAM, and Boot from first hard disk.
 To start the install select Start Lubuntu, you will now be booting into a live session.
 The Check disk for defects option offers a way to check integrity of the disk image once it is burned to the media please use this if you have problems installing it could be bad media.
+The Test Memory options test to make sure your RAM works on your computer.

 Once you have booted into the live session, feel free to explore Lubuntu and make sure all your hardware works.
 Once you are ready to install Lubuntu, double click the icon in the top-left corner of the desktop Install Lubuntu 19.04.